sal-openlab/datafusion-server/doc/website/content/en/data-source/delta-lake.md

 ### Specified Table Version (Delta Table Time Travel Feature)

 Specify the version number of the Delta table in the `version` key of the `options` block.
 The initial version is `0`.
+If omitted, the latest version will be used.

 ```json
 {